-It is proven that businesses that invest time and money towards the implementation of an effective onboarding strategy benefit from higher levels of employee retention, productivity and engagement.
+It is proven that businesses that invest time and money towards creating effective onboarding experiences benefit from higher levels of employee retention, productivity and engagement.
 First impressions make a lasting impact.
-For that reason, establishing a positive initial perception within the early stages of the onboarding process is a must for achieving long-term employment rates.
+Establishing a positive initial perception within the early stages of onboarding is a must for achieving long-term employment rates.

-A strong onboarding plan also helps level out a new hire’s learning curve, which can be the trickiest and time consuming (i.e. most expensive) part of the process.
+A strong onboarding experience also helps level out a new joiner’s learning curve, which can be the trickiest and time consuming (i.e. most expensive) part of the process.

 It’s also important to remember the human aspect of what makes an organization.
-Employees want to feel connected to their place of work—like they serve a real purpose within the organization, rather than feeling like a number.
-This is why establishing a strong connection to company culture is important.
+Employees want to feel connected to their place of work—like they serve a real purpose within the organization, rather than feel like a number.
+This is why establishing a strong connection to a company’s spirit and values is important.

-To ensure new employees feel welcomed, HR managers and team leaders strive to create a seamless and interactive onboarding process.
-Listed below is a short checklist of essential elements to include when planning an effective onboarding plan:
+To ensure new joiners feel welcomed, HR managers and team leaders strive to create engaging and collaborative onboarding experiences.
+Listed below is a short checklist of essential elements to include in your planning:

-- Planning the first day: orientation and office tour
+– Planning the first day: orientation and office/virtual tour

-- Setting up new employee’s desk and equipment
+– Setting up the new joiner’s desk and equipment

 – Sharing important documents